RainingComputers/ShnooTalk/docs/LanguageGuide.md

 }
 ```

 If there is only one statement inside the block, `{` and `}` can be ignored.
-This applies for all conditional statements for all control statements.
+This applies for all control statements.

 ```
 fn main() -> int